what is ultra hd 4k?

 For many customers, the hardest part of buying a new TV is figuring out all the lingo.
 One of the terms you’ll see most often is “Ultra HD” or “4K.”
 What does this mean?

-With technological advancements and the development of flat panel TVs, higher resolutions were made possible.
-This is the resolution referred to as High Definition or HD.
-There are two main types of HD still in some use: 1280x720 (720p) and 1920x1080 (1080p).
-1080p is often referred to as Full HD and both resolutions are still in limited use today: some of your older or smaller TV sets are likely 1080p or 720p.
+With technological advancements and the development of flat panel TVs came higher resolutions, called High Definition or HD.
+There are two main types of HD still in some use: 1280x720 (720p) or “HD” and 1920x1080 (1080p), or “Full HD.”
+Both resolutions are still in limited use today: some of your older or smaller TV sets are likely 1080p or 720p.

 The most common resolution for new TVs is 4K or Ultra HD (3840x2160).
 Most new content is being filmed and distributed in this format and it will be the dominant resolution for the foreseeable future.
 While 8K TVs do exist, they’re rare, quite expensive, and there is virtually no 8K content available for viewing.

 A modern 4K TV can display all of this content fairly well.
-480p will look fine, HD will look better, and a full-on 4K, HDR movie will really shine!
+480p will look fine, HD will look better, and a full-on 4K HDR movie will really shine!

 Contact us